open-contracting/extension_registry.py/README.rst

     pip install ocdsextensionregistry

-To install the command-line tools, :doc:`follow these instructions<cli>`.
+To install the command-line tools, `follow these instructions <https://ocdsextensionregistry.readthedocs.io/en/latest/cli.html>`__.

 If you are viewing this on GitHub or PyPi, open the `full documentation <https://ocdsextensionregistry.readthedocs.io/>`__ for additional details.